Do you think that you’re eating too much?

 Foods taste the way they do because of the ingredients they have in them.
-If your body is craving food, there is a good chance it is probably lacking a certain vitamin or mineral.
+If your body is craving food, there is a good chance it is probably lacking a certain vitamin or mineral or even multiple.

-You can even add a multivitamin to your diet to make sure you’re getting all of the nutrition you need.
-Hopefully finding that vitamin or mineral your diet is lacking will help you get rid of those tempting cravings too.
+You can even add a multivitamin to your diet to help make sure you’re getting the nutritients you need.
+Hopefully helping you get rid of those tempting cravings too.

 Make sure your diet includes plenty of fiber and protein.

-Fiber is great because it helps keep your digestion running smoothly, without adding extra calories to your diet.
+Fiber is great because it helps keep your digestion running smoothly, without adding a whole bunch of extra calories to your diet.

-Protein is good because every part of your body needs it, and it’s heavy enough on your stomach where you won’t feel the need to eat for a while.
-Protein is a key macronutrient when it comes to fat loss, not just weight loss.
+Protein is good because most every part of your body needs it, and it’s very satiating so you typically won’t feel the need to eat for a while.
+Protein is also a key macronutrient when it comes to helping with fat loss, not just weight loss.

 When you’re looking to eat less, you need to make sure the food you eat does more to keep you full.

-Foods rich in protein and fiber will help you eat less by helping you to stay full.
+Foods rich in protein and fiber can help you eat less by helping you to stay full.